NLnetLabs/rpki-doc/source/krill/parent-interactions.rst

 Your RIR or NIR may also provide an RPKI publication server.
 You are free to publish your certificate and ROAs anywhere you like, so a third party may provide an RPKI publication server as well.
-To use this service you will need to an additional exchange.
-You need to provide a publisher request file and in return you will receive a repository response.
+To use this service you will need to do an additional exchange.
+You need to generate and provide a publisher request file and in return you will receive a repository response.

 Using an RPKI publication server relieves you of the responsibility to keep a public Rsync and web server running at all times to make your certificate and